MyEtherWallet/knowledge-base/source/_posts/Getting_Started/MyEtherWallet_An_Introduction.md

 ## __What do 'open-source' and 'client-side' mean?__

-* Open-source means anyone can view, copy, or make suggestions to our code on [GitHub](https://github.com/MyEtherWallet "MEW's GitHub").
+* Open-source means anyone can view, copy, or make suggestions to our code on [GitHub][5].
 * Client-side means we do not have behind-the-scenes servers.
 * Funds and information are not stored on our site.
 * The user is in complete control of their own security and privacy.